INTRODUCTION TO FLOATING

 relaxed.
 The Zero Gravity Float Room gives you immediate access to the natural rewards of deep sensory relaxation - the purest form of relaxation on Earth.

-History of the Flotation Tank
+History of the Floatation Tank

-In 1954, physician, neuroscientist and psychoanalyst Dr. John C. Lilly devised the flotation tank as part of his research at the National Institute of Mental Health.
+In 1954, physician, neuroscientist and psychoanalyst Dr. John C. Lilly devised the floatation tank as part of his research at the National Institute of Mental Health.
 He was testing the premise that mental activity would cease in the absence of external stimuli.
 Instead, he found floating to be profoundly relaxing, and that it facilitated the discovery of richly elaborate states of inner experience.
 Since then, many people have discovered the multiple benefits of floating.

 Restricted Environmental Stimulation Therapy.
 R.E.S.T.
 Therapy.
 With the research that followed came a greatly enhanced understanding of the many benefits for those who practice floatation.
 A great volume of published work continues to show improvements for users in managing stress, lowering blood pressure, reducing the presence of stress-related chemicals in the bloodstream, ceasing addictions, controlling chronic pain, enhancing creativity and mental acuity, among other known benefits.